 Badass Bookworm: Maturin can't just hold his own in battle; he can do it while nursing a fresh gunshot wound he treated himself without so much as alcohol to numb the pain.
-If digging a bullet out of your own gut isn't badass, I don't know what is.
+Digging a bullet out of your own gut?
+Pretty damn badass.

 Black Comedy: The morning after Hollom commits suicide, there's a service for him.
 Killick hands Jack a copy of the Bible... which is open to the book of Jonah.
 Jack gives him an extremely not-amused look and hands the book back before carrying on.